 - pitch, and

-- timing of the breath sounds in the respiratory cycle.
+- timing of the breath in the respiratory cycle.

-Assess sound quality (vesicular vs. bronchial), assess volume (quiet vs increased resonance), and listen for added sounds (polyphonic wheeze and crackles).
+Assess sound quality (vesicular vs. bronchial), assess volume (quiet vs increased resonance), and listen for added noises (polyphonic wheeze and crackles).

 NURSES CARDIOVASCULAR ASSESSMENT